Commandos Military Unit: Recruitment

 Candidates wanting to serve in the Regiment must first successfully undertake a basic military training course.
 They then move on to a three-month “Junior Specialist” training course.
 During this phase recruits receive training in close combat, hand to hand combat, fighting with specialised equipment, parachuting, land navigation, weapons handling, basic survival, and several other military-related skills.
 Troops who successfully complete the second phase then move onto the unit, where they are assigned to a Battle Team (Zespół Bojowy).
 Once there, additional training continues (mountain and cold weather training, sniper, Casevac, amphibious operations, etc.).
 Volunteering soldiers from the unit can receive advanced training in allied countries, most notably the U.S. Army Ranger course.

 Recent operations

+The regiment has been quite active in recent years.
+In 2003, troops were deployed to support NATO operations in the Republic of Macedonia during the Kosovo conflict; a 13-man detachment was deployed to Afghanistan as part of Polish support for Operation Enduring Freedom (OEF).
+In 2006, they were in charge of protecting the Polski Kontyngent Wojskowy (Polish Military Contingent) in Pakistan which helped in technical rescue after the Pakistan earthquake.

+Squadron B of JWK was deployed to Iraq (Iraq War) as part of the Multinational Division Central-South in Diwaniyah.
+Headquartered in Camp Echo under Polish command.

+Squadron B of JWK were involved in combat operations throughout Afghanistan, including the Kandahar Province.